lcdb/lcdb-wf/docs/config.rst

 A **patterns file** only needs to be edited if you're doing custom work.
 It determines the patterns of files that will be created by the workflow.
-Ssee :ref:`patterns-and-targets` for more.
+See :ref:`patterns-and-targets` for more.

 .. toctree::
    :maxdepth: 2